whxaxes/js2dts/README.md

   -v, --version      output the version number
-  -d, --dist [path]  Create dts to giving path (default to the same dir as file) -t, --terminal     Output the result to terminal instead of writing file to disk --ignore-private   Private properties are also being export -h, --help         output usage information
+  -d, --dist [path]  Create dts to giving path (default to the same dir as file) -t, --terminal     Output the result to terminal instead of writing file to disk --no-prefix        The generated code will has no prefix --ignore-private   Private properties are also being export -h, --help         output usage information
 ```